LinkedIn Open InMail: How to Reach 400 More Leads/Month for Free (2026 Guide)

 While adding Open Profiles to your campaign types is a great way to bypass restrictive LinkedIn limits, there are a couple of things to bear in mind:

-4 – Create dedicated Open InMail campaigns.
+4 - Create dedicated Open InMail campaigns.
 Using Salesflow, you can upload a list of LinkedIn leads, filter for users with Open Profiles, and run automated outreach cadences.
+Want to give Salesflow a spin?
+Sign up for our 7-day free trial here.

 5 - Set your own profile to Open.
 Users with a Premium LinkedIn account can improve their social selling by changing their own account settings to ‘open’.
 To do so, turn on Premium Profile visibility from LinkedIn settings.

-Increase your LinkedIn credits by targeting Open Profiles
+Increase your LinkedIn Credits by Targeting Open Profiles

 Using LinkedIn alone, there’s no way to filter searches for a list of Open Profile users.
 However, you can run a regular Sales Navigator search and scan the list manually.
 Once you have a dedicated lead list, you can import your selection of Open Profile prospects into Salesflow for effective LinkedIn automation campaigns that scale.